91论坛

 Regardless of what your will says, whoever is named as the designated beneficiary on each account will receive that asset.
 Period.

 Your will only provides instructions for how you wish to distribute any estate assets that remain without a named beneficiary or surviving joint owner.
-On the other hand, a beneficiary designation applies to a specific asset, such as your retirement account, investment account, bank account, any annuities you have or a life insurance policy.
+On the other hand, a beneficiary designation applies to a specific asset, such as your retirement account, investment account, bank account, annuity or life insurance policy.

 5 COMMON MISTAKES TO AVOID WHEN DESIGNATING PRIMARY BENEFICIARIES